Monash-FIT3170/2025W1-Commitment/README.md

 - Scale and adjust grades based on contribution metrics
 - Download a populated grading file with contribution-weighted scores
 - Clean and responsive native UI powered by SvelteKit and Tailwind
-- Automatically scale student based on different attributes (e.g. number of commits, loc, etc.)
+- Automatically scale student based on different attributes (e.g. number of commits, lines of code (LOC), etc.)
 - Fully cross-platform (macOS, Windows, Linux)

 This app is designed for educational settings where group Git projects are assessed, and where traditional peer review or manual weighting is too slow or inconsistent.

 ## Project Structure